-If you are looking for a way to invest your money, often the best way to do this is by investing in the shares of a company.
+If you are looking for a way to invest your money, often the best way is by investing in the shares of a company.
 You will need to do research on the different types of companies and how much you want to invest.
-Investing in a company can be tricky, mostly if you are new to investing and don’t know much on how to value a company or their shares.
-However, after proper research, investing in shares of a company can very rewarding.
+Investing in a company can be tricky, especially if you are new to investing and don’t know much on how to value a company or their shares.
+However, after proper research, investing in shares of a company can be very rewarding.

-For making your way into being a new investor, you need to understand the ins and outs of investing, such as the difference between a traditional trading account and a Demat account.
-Other than this, you need to know about the types of share and the share structure of different companies.
-For example, Google has a multi-class share structure for its Group around the world.
-But what exactly is a multi-class, dual-class or a single-class share structure?
-Read on to learn about it!
 You were probably interested in investing after hearing about the large returns of shareholders on their investments.
 Well, investing in shares can earn a lot of profit, but it is vital to know all about the market volatility as well.
 This means that you would also encounter a lot of risk, as shares are subjected to wide fluctuations in the market.
-Nevertheless, the stock market provides you with excellent possibilities for getting more money on what you invest, given you follow a systematic and correct approach.
+Nevertheless, the stock market provides you with excellent possibilities for getting more money on what you invest in, given you follow a systematic and correct approach.

 What are shares and who are shareholders?

-To understand what is a share or shareholders, let us understand what a share is.
-A share is like a portion of the company that are given to investors, who then become the shareholders of the company.
+To better understand these two, let us first understand what a share is.
+A share is a portion of the company that are given to investors, who then become the shareholders of the company.
 In short, a company creates shares (“issues shares”) of stock for representing the ownership claims of the company.
 The following would give a much better explanation for what a shareholder and shares are.